 It turns out, not only were we still a match, he had actually messaged me a couple of times to say he wished that I had messaged back!
 And the latest message?
 Sent the night before, after he returned home from his date.
 He said that he had seen me at Handsome Daughter, and even though he was on a bad date, he didn’t want to be disrespectful to her by talking to me.

 That day, we talked for six hours on the phone.
 The next day, he picked me up for our first date.
 And I know that this is some romantic movie BS but honestly?
-When he walked in the door, my very first thought was, “This is the one.
-This is the one you’re going to spend the rest of your life with.”
+When he walked in the door, my very first thought was, “You’re going to have babies with this man.”
+I swear on my life, that was my first thought.

 Nearly one year later, we’re now living together with Dottie and Lazlow.
 He asked me to be his girlfriend three weeks after we met, and that was the same day Covid-19 was declared a pandemic.
 We went into lockdown together immediately after.
 It’s been incredibly interesting trying to navigate a new relationship while also navigating a pandemic, especially when we can’t go out, can’t meet each other’s friends, and have to spend nearly all of our time together.
 We’ve never been to the movies, never been dancing, never been bowling, and gone out for dinner approximately five times in our entire relationship.